d3/d3-axis/README.md

     .call(axis);
 ```

-Once created, the orientation of an axis is fixed.
-To change the orientation, remove the old axis and create a new axis.

 The elements created by the axis are considered part of its public API.
 You can apply external stylesheets or modify the generated axis elements to [customize the axis appearance](https://bl.ocks.org/mbostock/3371592).

 [<img alt="Custom Axis" src="https://raw.githubusercontent.com/d3/d3-axis/master/img/custom.png" width="420" height="219">](http://bl.ocks.org/mbostock/3371592)